-A common dilemma that everyone faces at one time or another is the choice of whether to manager your investments alone or hire the help of a professional.
+A common dilemma that everyone faces at one time or another is the choice of whether to manage your own investment portfolio or hire the help of a financial professional.
 As an investment professional myself, I am biased towards seeking out help, but I’d like to share a story to help frame this decision.

 When I bought my home, I was dead set on having a big yard that would allow a dog to run freely or that my kids could use to with their friends.
 With our bigger yard came the responsibility of cutting the grass and maintaining the lawn – something I had never done before.

 Initially it took me about two to three hours to mow the lawn, but eventually I got efficient enough to finish the job in roughly 90 minutes.
 I always felt that the time commitment was manageable and the result was pretty good.

 There were some occasions, however, where I didn’t have time to cut the grass on the weekend – sometimes due to commitments and, admittedly, sometimes due to laziness.
 Longer grass meant it took longer to cut the next time and the end product didn’t look as pretty.
 Even worse, sometimes I would put it off a day without looking at the weather, only to be surprised by three days of rain.
 Then cutting the grass really became a problem.

 All and all, I got by just fine.
 My lawn looked pretty good.
 That is, until I saw what it looked like when a professional did the job.

 The summer my son Tommy was born, I decided to hire someone by the name of Leo to cut the grass for $35 a week so that I could spend more time with my wife and newborn son.
 Little did I know that this would be one of the best decisions I’ve ever made.